CoAdapTree/varscan_pipeline/README.md

         1. The total character length of the account name is less than 15 - the full slurm account name will need to appear in the ACCOUNT column output from `squeue -u $USER` (using exported `SQUEUE_FORMAT` above); if not, increase the digits in `SQUEUE_FORMAT` from `%0.15a` to eg `%0.20a`.
         1. The characters in the account name that come before an underscore are sufficient to distinguish unique accounts - if the account name does not have an underscore then this is fine.
         1. The accounts that the user would like to use end in `_cpu` (as opposed to eg `_gpu`).
 The pipeline will skip over non-`_cpu` accounts.
-1. Ability to install virtual environment with python 3.7 (e.g., virtualenv --no-download ~/py3`)
+1. Ability to install virtual environment with python 3.7 (e.g., `virtualenv --no-download ~/py3`)
+    1. See example instructions here: https://docs.computecanada.ca/wiki/Python
     1. Add the appropriate activation command to the `bash_variables` file (eg `source ~/py3/bin/activate` for virutalenv)
 1. The reference fasta file should be uncompressed (eg. ref.fa not ref.fa.gz), and the following commands should be executed before starting pipeline:
     1. `bwa index ref.fa`
     1. `samtools faidx ref.fa`
+    1. `picard.jar CreateSequenceDictionary R=ref.fa O=ref.dict`
 1. clone the pipeline repo's master branch to the server and create a symlink in `$HOME` so that it can be accessed via `$HOME/pipeline`